Rubayet19/price-tracker/PROJECT_CONTEXT.md

 - Protect cron endpoints with `CRON_SECRET`.
 - Use lease-based claiming to avoid duplicate crawl work.

-## MVP Edge Cases to Support
+## Edge Cases to Support
 - "Custom pricing" / contact-sales pages with no explicit numbers.
-- Multiple candidate pricing pages (keep one primary in MVP).
+- Multiple candidate pricing pages (keep one primary).
 - Currency mismatch/non-USD detection where possible.
 - Low-confidence extraction should not produce verified diffs/insights.
 - Bot-blocked targets should be clearly flagged and backoff scheduled.